-For this workshop I challenged myself to come up with a simple character design, mostly to focus on and demonstrate how I use Copic Markers, but don’t be deceived!
+For this workshop I challenged myself to come up with a simple character design, mostly to focus on and demonstrate how I use Copic Markers (see this Black Friday Copic marker post if you need your own markers), but don’t be deceived!
 The character and the pose may be simple, but I equipped this girl with accessories and details that add to her personality.
 At the first glance she may look innocent and harmless, but then you notice a faint smile and one lifted eyebrow complemented by a little patch on her jaw, a sabre cat skull design on her top and claw-like earrings.
 Then you realise that she’s up to no good.
 Blue colours calm the painting and pink glasses add to a dreamlike atmosphere.

 The palette is limited to three main colours: blue, black and pink.
 If you look closely, they not only work well together, but they’re also composed in harmony wherever I’ve added them to the paper.

 Each colour is featured in no more than three elements: blue (hair, blouse and rose); pink (glasses, sleeves and material at the bottom of the page); black (her top and the two ribbons tying her twin ponytails).
 This adds rhythm and harmony to the painting.

 In addition to the step-by-step breakdown, my video for this workshop (above) also reveals some tips on how I achieve my smooth marker blends.
 Be sure to check it out!

 01. Experiment with sketches